 In this region, bottomfish comprise snappers, groupers, and jacks.
 The most prominent target species are onaga, ehu, gindai, kalekale, hapuupuu, opakapaka, and lehi (the "Deep 7" bottomfish).
 Federal bottomfish grounds include Middle Bank and Penguin Bank.
-These fisheries target depths ranging from 55 to 275 m.200 In 2007, the Western Pacific Fishery Management Council instituted catch limits for the seven primary species listed above in response to overfishing.201 The 2017 to 2018 catch limit is 306,000 pounds for the Deep 7.
-It is estimated that there are 250 to 500 vessels that target bottomfish each season.202 It is also estimated that about 34 percent of bottomfish vessel trips include catch in federal waters (14 percent is solely federal waters, and 20 percent is some combination of federal and state waters).
+These fisheries target depths ranging from 55 to 275 m.214 In 2007, the Western Pacific Fishery Management Council instituted catch limits for the seven primary species listed above in response to overfishing.215 The 2017 to 2018 catch limit is 306,000 pounds for the Deep 7.
+It is estimated that there are 250 to 500 vessels that target bottomfish each season.216 It is also estimated that about 34 percent of bottomfish vessel trips include catch in federal waters (14 percent is solely federal waters, and 20 percent is some combination of federal and state waters).
 The bottomfish fisheries are in large part made up of commercial and recreational, but also subsistence fishers.
-These species have played a key role in the culture of indigenous peoples and continue to do so today.203 A 2012 survey showed that more than 60 percent of commercially licensed bottomfish fishers sold less than half of their bottomfish catch over the preceding year, suggesting that much of the catch was used for non-commercial use (personal subsistence, sharing, etc.).
+These species have played a key role in the culture of indigenous peoples and continue to do so today.217 A 2012 survey showed that more than 60 percent of commercially licensed bottomfish fishers sold less than half of their bottomfish catch over the preceding year, suggesting that much of the catch was used for non-commercial use (personal subsistence, sharing, etc.).

-The Hawaii bottomfish fishery is federally managed and overlaps with areas under consideration for MHI IFKW critical habitat.
+The Hawaii bottomfish fishery is federally managed and overlaps with MHI IFKW critical habitat.
 Bottomfish, however, and the Deep 7 species are not known to be a prey species for the MHI IFKW.
-The NMFS 2017 draft Biological Report notes that this fishery may harvest several species of jack (i.e., kahala and white ulua) that may intersect with the MHI IFKW diet; however, there is
+The NMFS 2018 Final Biological Report notes that this fishery may harvest several species of jack (i.e., kahala and white ulua) that may intersect with the MHI IFKW diet; however, there is not a commercial market for these species and this represents a small portion of overall catch.
+Since bottomfish fisheries do not target MHI IFKW prey species and present no major threats to the MHI IFKW essential feature and

-198 NMFS.
-2017.
-Proposed Designation of Critical Habitat for the Endangered Main Hawaiian Islands Insular False Killer Whale Distinct Population Segment - Biological Report.
-U.S. Department of Commerce, NOAA.
+212 NMFS.
+2018.
+Designation of Critical Habitat for the Endangered Main Hawaiian Islands Insular False Killer Whale Distinct Population Segment - Final Biological Report, U.S. Department of Commerce, NOAA.
 Honolulu, HI, National Marine Fisheries Service, Pacific Islands Regional Office: 50.

-199 NMFS.
-2017.
-Proposed Designation of Critical Habitat for the Endangered Main Hawaiian Islands Insular False Killer Whale Distinct Population Segment - Biological Report.
-U.S. Department of Commerce, NOAA.
+213 NMFS.
+2018.
+Designation of Critical Habitat for the Endangered Main Hawaiian Islands Insular False Killer Whale Distinct Population Segment - Final Biological Report, U.S. Department of Commerce, NOAA.
 Honolulu, HI, National Marine Fisheries Service, Pacific Islands Regional Office: 50.

-200 Western Pacific Regional Fishery Management Council.
+214 Western Pacific Regional Fishery Management Council.
 2009.
 Fishery Ecosystem Plan for the Hawaii Archipelago.
 Washington, DC.
 September 24, 2009.

-201 Hospital, J. and C. Beavers.
+215 Hospital, J. and C. Beavers.
 2012.
 Economic and Social Characteristics of Bottomfish Fishing in the Main Hawaiian Islands.
 Pacific Islands Fisheries Science Center.
 April, 2012.

-202 Western Pacific Regional Fishery Management Council.
+216 Western Pacific Regional Fishery Management Council.
 Fishery Ecosystem Plan for the Hawaii Archipelago.
 Washington, DC.
 September 24, 2009.

-203 Hospital, J. and C. Beavers.
+217 Hospital, J. and C. Beavers.
 2012.
 Economic and Social Characteristics of Bottomfish Fishing in the Main Hawaiian Islands.
 Pacific Islands Fisheries Science Center.
 April, 2012.